MicrosoftDocs/quantum-docs/articles/tutorial-qdk-grovers-search.md

 ```

 > [!NOTE]
-> We take advantage of the statement *within-apply* to achieve the step 3.
-Alternatively we could write explicitly the adjoints of each of the operations inside the `within` block after the controlled flipping of `target`.
-The *within-apply* statement does it for us, making the code more readable and short.
+> We take advantage of the statement *within-apply* to achieve step 3.
+Alternatively, we could explicitly write the adjoints of each of the operations inside the `within` block after the controlled flipping of `target`.
+The *within-apply* statement does it for us, making the code shorter and more readable.
 One of the main goals of Q# is to make quantum programs easy to write and read.

 ### Transform the operation into a phase oracle

 The operation `markingDivisor` is what's known as a *marking oracle*, since it marks the valid items with an entangled auxiliary qubit (`target`).
-However, Grover's algorithm needs a *phase oracle*, this is, an oracle that applies a conditional phase shift of $-1$ for the solution items.
-But don't panic, the operation above isn't work in vain.
-It's very easy to switch from one to another with Q#.
+However, Grover's algorithm needs a *phase oracle*, that is, an oracle that applies a conditional phase shift of $-1$ for the solution items.
+But don't panic, the operation above wasn't written in vain.
+It's very easy to switch from one oracle type to the other in Q#.

 We can apply any marking oracle as a phase oracle with the following operation: